BlueBrain/sonata-extension/source/blueconfig.rst

         :description:
          Provide a snippet of hoc code which is to be executed on the synapse objects created under this Connection section

-    .. blueconfig_value:: Correct_New_Import3d
-        :type: string
-        :required: False
-        :unit:
-        :description:
-         Correct for discrepancy when correction functions have been estimated with new Import3D where all dendrites are connected to soma(0.5) and not soma(0) which is the legacy case.

     .. blueconfig_value:: Delay
         :type: float